BLCK-B/MusicReleaseTracker/CONTRIBUTING.md

 scripts in `vue/package.json` - use these to export electron

+### No-nonsense distribution

+Generate static frontend files: `npm run buildVue`.
+Build bootJar in `build/libs/`: `./gradlew bootJar`.
+Run using args below and click through all you can - every setting, every menu.
+Ctrl+C to shut down.
+Copy whatever is in `tracing` in same dir over to `vue/buildResources/graal-tracing`.
+Push.
+Rest is handled by pipeline.

 ### Tracing
 Generating graal aot `tracing` works for me only by running the generated bootJar with arguments: `java -jar -agentlib:native-image-agent=config-output-dir=tracing MRT-X.jar`